Flotomate/product_docs/source/admin/patch-package-deployment.rst

 Adding of Computers from List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  You can manually search and add Computers to a scope.
+-  You can manually search and add Computers to a scope (target).
 The search bar supports the Advanced Search feature where you get search options by clicking on the search bar.